 - Won a Motion for Summary Judgment that dismissed Kristin's client from a personal injury case involving an accident allegedly caused by a recreational sand rail.
-This was upheld on appeal.
+This was upheld on appeal, and affirmed without opinion.
 Higgins v.
 Sand Dunes Frontier Co., 236 Or App 238 (2010).

-- Defended a railroad cleaning company in a $425,000 complex personal injury case where the plaintiff claimed her hand was crushed by a railroad car.
+- Defended a railroad car cleaning company in a $425,000 complex personal injury case where the plaintiff claimed that her hand was crushed by a part of the railroad car, necessitating hand surgery.
 The jury awarded only $35,000---less than a tenth of the amount requested.
 Subsequently, plaintiff filed a motion requesting her attorney fees of $40,000.
 Kristin won this motion and the plaintiff was denied all attorney fees.
 Wells v.
 Union Pacific et al., Multnomah County Case No. 070404620 (2007).